HomeblogsHealth-and-wellnessFetal Pole: Importance of the Fetal Pole in Early Pregnancy

 • The blighted ovum happens when the uterine fertilized egg implants do not grow into embryos.
 This leads to miscarriage taking place early on.

-• If the ultrasound cannot find the feta pole or the gestational sac, then a miscarriage may be possible.
+• If the pregnancy ultrasound cannot find the feta pole or the gestational sac, then a miscarriage may be possible.

 • If the pregnancy is still in its early stages, you may be unable to view the embryo.
 The gestational age is sometimes dependent upon an estimate and may not always be correct, particularly if there have been irregular menstrual cycles.